zugz/c-toxcore/docs/minpgc.md

 One way to deal with this would be a general mechanism for storing and requesting missed group messages.
 But this is considered out of scope of this PR.

+The way DHT pubkeys are updated is not watertight.